section-engineering-education/engineering-education/articles/how-to-prevent-cross-site-scripting-in-node.js/index.md

 Validating input before processing the attacker's request is important because it prevents XSS attacks early.
 Input validation detects unauthorized user input before the application executes it.
 Special characters such as (. and \ ) should be filtered to prevent them from being used maliciously.

 It is essential to carry out server-side input validation when preventing XSS attacks.
-Input validation is done on the server-side for security.
 Server-side is mainly preferred for input validation because it can easily be bypassed when done via the client-side.

 While validating user input with server-side JavaScript (node.js), try the npm module `strip-js`.
 It does the following:
 - Sanitizes data